 Related: How to Decide Between 2 Job Offers

-If you’ve already completed a few interview rounds with your preferred employed — let’s call them Company B — and believe they’ll offer you the position, there’s nothing wrong with letting them know about your other offer.
-Reach out to your main point of contact at the company — usually the hiring manager or the internal recruiter responsible for filling the position — and explain that you have another offer on the table, but if the folks at Company B and you can come to an agreement, you’d really prefer to join their team.
+If you've already completed a few interview rounds with your first choice employed — let's call them Company B — and believe they'll offer you the position, there's nothing wrong with letting them know about your offer from another company.
+Reach out to your main point of contact at the company — usually the hiring manager or the internal recruiter responsible for filling the position — and explain that you have another offer on the table, but if the folks at Company B and you can come to an agreement, you'd really prefer to join their team.
 If Company B is interested in hiring you, this should motivate them to get you a firm job offer — in writing — soon.

 If Company B is hemming and hawing and can't give you a definite answer before Company A's deadline expires, take it as a sign that the company may not be as into you as you initially thought.
 However, if Company B has made you a verbal job offer, but the holdup with the paperwork is simply a formality, I recommend trying to stall Company A by a day or so.